You may wish to see an introductory page to this section first.

-He built a large complex on the seventh hill: its size can be compared to those built by the sultans: he was even allowed to include in it a royal loggia, something which was usually only allowed to be built in a complex founded by a Sultan.
+He built a large complex on the Seventh Hill: its size can be compared to those built by the sultans: he was even allowed to include in it a royal loggia, something which was usually built only in a complex founded by a Sultan.

 Hekimoglu Ali Pacha Sebil

 While the decoration of the fountains at Tophane and Azap Kapi were mainly based on fruit baskets and vases of flowers, that of the sebil at this complex shows vines and rosettes which are evocative of French rococo.
 Its beautiful grill is shown in the background of this page.

 Nuruosmani means Light of Osman and it is the name given to a large complex built by Sultan Mahmut I, but completed by his stepbrother Sultan Osman III (1754-1757).
 The latter justified giving his name to the complex by pointing out that Nuruosmani also meant "Light of the Ottomans" and he placed an inscription inside the dome which reads: "God is the light of the heavens and the earth".
 Apart from having given his name to the complex, little else is remembered of this sultan.

 The Osmanie was begun by Mohammed IV. toward the close of